NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Encoding images using modern, well-optimized file formats like [AVIF](https://en.wikipedia.org/wiki/AVIF) or [WEBP](https://en.wikipedia.org/wiki/WebP).

 The HTML `<img>`, `<picture>` and `<video>` elements allow webpages to [provide multiple sources for the same multimedia item](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/source) and let the browser pick the version of the appropriate format and size.
-This allows us to provide alternative versions of the same image: Different resolutions for different screen sizes, and images in both modern, well-optimized file formats for new browsers and in older formats for legacy browsers.
+This allows websites to provide alternative versions of the same image: Different resolutions for different screen sizes, and images in both modern, well-optimized file formats for new browsers and in older formats for legacy browsers.

 As setting up a system that provides multiple sources for each image can be quite complex, many web frameworks and hosting services include image optimization tools to automate this task.